open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 Google's Dapper system propagated a field in its trace context called "inverse_probability", which is equivalent to adjusted count.
-This proposal uses the base-2 logarithm of adjusted count to save space
+This proposal uses the base-2 logarithm of adjusted count to save space and limit required randomness.

-## Open questions

-Which of these two proposals is better and/or more likely to succeed?